wordofwarning/wordofwarning.org/current/2018-worksahead/index.md

 ---
 *Presented by* Word of Warning, Contact + STUN

-### Thursday 17 + Friday 18 May 2018
+### Thursday 17 + Friday 18 May 2018, 7.30pm
 **Our annual sampler of new performance is a double-bill from Emma Geraghty & Vijay Patel?**

 #### Venue + Booking Details
-Dates: Thursday 17 + Friday 18 May 2018, 7.30pm?
+Dates: Thursday 17 + Friday 18 May 2018, 7.30pm
 <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
-Tickets: £7?/4? on sale in March?
+Tickets: **available to buy in April** (*prices to be confirmed*)
 Box Office Tel: 0161 232 6089 (Z-arts)

 #### Access Information
-Age advisory: 16+ (parental/guardian discretion).
-Duration: the double bill lasts up to 2 hours, including an interval.
-Both works largely spoken English; also music?.
+Age advisory: 14+ (parental/guardian discretion).
+Duration: the double bill will last up to 2½ hours, including an interval (*running order tbc*).
+Both works largely spoken English; Emma Geraghty's also includes live music.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### What people have said about Works Ahead
 >*A cathartic, funny and brutally honest show about bodies, particles and the universe.*<br><a href="http://afronalysis.com/2017/05/14/review-superposition-stun" target="_blank">Afronalysis (2017 review)</a>